oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/05-delta-table-operations/delta-table-operations.md

 ## Introduction

-This workshop uses OCI Data Flow to run applications with the resources provisioned in Lab 1, Lab2, Lab3 and Lab4.
+This workshop uses OCI Data Flow to run spark applications with the resources provisioned in Lab 1, Lab 2, Lab 3, and Lab 4.

 Estimated time: 10 minutes

 ### Objectives

-* Delta Table operations using OCI Data Flow on Predicted RUL delta table created in Lab 3
+* Delta Table operations using the OCI Data Flow on Predicted RUL delta table created in Lab 3

 ### Prerequisites